Gaye Delorme: Biography

 Born in Thunder Bay, Ontario, Delorme grew up in Edmonton, Alberta, and lived primarily in western Canada until his death.

 Delorme was able to play many styles of guitar music including flamenco, classical, jazz (in the styles of Django Reinhardt and Wes Montgomery), country, blues, rock and heavy metal.
 His wide-ranging skill as a guitarist included the ability to emulate other instruments such as the sitar and the koto.
 Stevie Ray Vaughan described Delorme as "one of the best".

-Delorme was entirely self-taught, having picked up the guitar at age of fifteen during a stint in juvenile detention.
+Delorme was entirely self-taught, having picked up the guitar aged 15 during a stint in juvenile detention.
 By 1967, at the age of 19, Delorme had already developed a reputation as a professional musician in Edmonton.
 Around that time, he left for the music scene in Toronto.

 In the early 1970s, Delorme led a Jimi Hendrix-styled power trio called The Window in Edmonton, Alberta.
 He later moved from Edmonton to Calgary and played in country bands there for a few years.
 He then formed another trio to play his original rock and blues-oriented tunes, to play the dance club scene in Alberta.
 Delorme also became a record producer, producing the first demos for Calgary-based band Fosterchild, at Edmonton's Sundown Recorders, owned by Wes Dakus.

 After a brief move to Vancouver, Delorme returned to Edmonton in the 1990s and was a mainstay at the Sidetrack Cafe where he developed a Latin fusion style that at one point featured Gaye leading a 10-piece band with a horn section.
 (Also in the 1990s, he first learned how to read music.)
 From roughly 2000 to 2009, Gaye lived in Vancouver and focused on his writing, recordings and concerts, often appearing solo.
 All of Delorme's recordings were released on his own label, Aqua Tarta Music.
 He also performed as a studio musician for a variety of recording artists.
 In 2009, Gaye moved back to Edmonton.